RomanLut/hx_espnow_rc/doc/packet_rate.md

 Telemetry rate can be increased a litle (up to ~3kBit/sec) in LR mode.
 Set ```config.packetRatePeriodMS = HXRCConfig::PACKET_RATE_MAX``` (on master).
 Other parameters should be left default.
 There is no space for further impprovement because packets airtime is very long in LR mode.

-Telemetry rate can be increased up to 600kBit/sec in normal mode.
+Telemetry rate can be increased up to 600kBit/sec in normal mode on ESP32:

 Set ```config.packetRatePeriodMS = HXRCConfig::PACKET_RATE_MAX; config.wifiPhyRate = WIFI_PHY_RATE_5M_L``` on both ends and ```config.slaveTelemertyPayloadSize = HXRC_SLAVE_TELEMETRY_SIZE_MAX``` on slave.